 Instead, go for the small wins.
-Find simple but attainable ways to incorporate your interests into your new life with a baby.
+Find simple but attainable ways to incorporate your old life into your new life with a baby.

 Don’t be afraid to take the baby with you to run an errand, no matter how short the time window may be—at least you did it.
-Pour yourself a cup of tea during the baby’s nap, savoring each sip, even if you know you’ll need to tend to him in a few minutes.
+Pour yourself a cup of tea during her nap, savoring each sip, even if you know you’ll need to tend to her in a few minutes.